 Beware of undersized spaces.
 A patio should be at least 10 feet by 10 feet to accommodate table and chairs.
 Functional walkways must be more than 3 feet wide to accommodate a wheelbarrow, lawn mower or garbage can.
-Consider 4 feet wide a better choice because this dictates the dimensions of the gate so it won’t become a bottleneck.
+Consider 4 feet wide a better choice.
+This dictates the dimensions of the gate so it won’t become a bottleneck.
 It is wise to know exactly what you want to do with the space in as much detail as you can.
 This tells you or your designer how big the spaces must be if they are not limited by existing structures.

-If your outdoor landscape is a visual extension of adjacent rooms, they must be designed to flow together without abrupt changes.
+If your outdoor landscape is a visual extension of adjacent rooms, you must design them to flow together without abrupt changes.
 For smaller homes, the patio is vital to harvesting more living space for days of good weather.
 It also provides a view outdoors that ties in nicely with interior themes.
 This connection is best achieved with hard materials such as paving that may be laid to match the color and texture of adjacent indoor rooms.
 The same applies to masonry, fencing or walls and even your choice of outdoor furniture.

-3. Piecemeal design.
+Design Mistake 3.
+Piecemeal design.

 Creating a large or intricate landscape can take time and a lot of money, so many elect to build it one item at a time.
-Too often the home site is never viewed in the big picture, so there is no overriding guide as to how each space relates to the next.
+Too often the home site is never viewed in the big picture.
+So, there is no overriding guide as to how each space relates to the next.
 This results in a hodgepodge of elements that may cost more and benefit you less in the long run.
 With a good design for the entire site as your starting point, all is visually and functionally integrated for maximum beauty and economic efficiency.
 You can construct any part at any time without conflicts, knowing it will all be fully tied in at the end.

-4. Oversized plants.
+Design Mistake 4.
+Oversized plants.

-5. Underestimating importance of good design.
+Design Mistake 5.
+Underestimating importance of good design.

 Maureen Gilmer is an author, horticulturist and landscape designer.
 Learn more at www.MoPlants.com.
 Contact her at email@example.com or P.O.
 Box 891, Morongo Valley, CA 92256.
 Reprinted with permission from the author.